-You can read our property crowdfunding reviews to see which platforms we believe offer the best overall experience.
+We’ve used several platforms and you can read our property crowdfunding reviews to see which platforms we believe offer the best overall experience.

 But why has it become so popular?
 Why should an investor look at crowdfunding?
 The simple answer is that those organising the crowdfunding project will be offering better returns than the investor will otherwise enjoy if they left their money in the bank.